 For manoeuvrability, the ship is equipped with two bow thrusters, one stern thruster and two spade rudders.
 During sea trials, she completed a full turn within four lengths of the ship while sailing at full speed.

 To ensure maximum passenger comfort, she features retractable fin stabilisers manufactured by Fincantieri’s Riva Trigoso-based Mechanical Business Unit.
-According to the shipbuilder, these are said to be capable of reducing the rolling motion by 85 per cent at a speed of 18 knots.
+According to the shipbuilder, these are said to be capable of reducing the rolling motion by 85% at a speed of 18k.

 The whole of Deck 10 is devoted to children’s facilities, with an adventure pool with rock formations and slides situated aft and a stranded pirate ship to the fore.